octodns/octodns/docs/source/getting-started.rst

 Running through the following commands will install the latest release of octoDNS and set up a place for your config files to live.
-To determine if provider specific requirements are necessary see the :doc:`index#providers` below.::
+To determine if provider specific requirements are necessary see the :ref:`provider-list` below.::

   $ mkdir dns